sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 #### How is it better than AirDrop? {#airdrop}

-- Works when your Mac is offline
+- Works when your Mac is turned off
 - Works when you are not near your Mac
 - Much faster
 - Opens links on your Mac in the background